turingschool/checks-for-understanding/module-2/backend/week_two.md

 ## Week Two - Module 2 Recap

-Fork this respository.
+Fork or re-pull this respository.
 Answer the questions to the best of your ability.
 Try to answer them with limited amount of external research.
 These questions cover the majority of what we've learned this week (which is a TON - YOU are a web developer!!!).

 Note: When you're done, submit a PR.